MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mfi-mail-flow-map-report.md

 To email the report for a specific date range to one or more recipients, click **Request download**.

-Related insights are shown beneath the Mail flow map if they're available (for example, the [Sender domain insight](mfi-sender-domain-insight.md) or the [Mail loop insight](mfi-mail-loop-insight.md)).
+Related insights are shown beneath the Mail flow map if they're available (for example, the [Fix possible mail loop insight](mfi-mail-loop-insight.md)).

 ## Details table view for the Mail flow map report